stefanwalther/sense-go/docs/conventions.md

 \* If using less files is preferred for a project I keep this folder empty, otherwise all the .css files will be place here

-***sense-go*** works best if you follow these conventions, otherwise everything is configurable, it's just a bit more work to get sense-go running immediately.
+***sense-go*** works best if you follow these conventions, otherwise everything is configurable, it's just a bit more work to get ***sense-go*** running immediately, but that's definitely NOT the idea behind this project.